Gabrielle Roth: Early life

-Roth described being inspired by the dance of Spanish gypsy La Chunga and by seeing the Nigerian National Ballet.
+Born in San Francisco on February 4, 1941, Gabrielle Roth described being inspired by the dance of Spanish gypsy La Chunga and by seeing the Nigerian National Ballet.
 She trained in traditional dance methods, suffering from anorexia during her teenage years.
 Roth paid for college education by teaching movement in rehabilitation centres.
 Following college she lived and worked in Europe for three years, during the mid 1960s.
 During this time she visited the concentration camps memorials in Germany that she had studied during college.

-She injured her knee in a skiing accident in Germany and later again in an African dance class.
+Roth injured her knee in a skiing accident in Germany and later again in an African dance class.
 At 26, she was told that she needed surgery and wouldn't dance again and resigned herself to the prognosis.
-She entered a depression and later retreated to Big Sur in California, joining a group at the Esalen Institute.
-She became a masseuse there.
-She found that her body healed itself through dance, despite what the doctors had said.
+She became seriously depressed and later retreated to Big Sur in California, joining a group at the Esalen Institute.
+She became a masseuse there, and found that her body healed itself through dance, despite what the doctors had said.
 Gestalt psychiatrist Fritz Perls asked her to teach dance at the Esalen Institute and she set out to find a structure for dance as a transformative process.
 Out of her work at Esalen she designed the 'Wave' of the 5Rhythms approach, Flowing, Staccato, Chaos, Lyrical, Stillness.